Piyush-Duragkar/Web-Development/README.md

 # Web Development
-This is the very begining of learning web development from no base knowledge, one might encounter a very naive code here.
+This is the very begining of learning web development from scratch, one might encounter a very naive code here.